 Another great way to outsource your marketing is to get on the referral list of a coach provider that contracts leadership and executive coaches to businesses and organisations.
 Some successful life coaches also engage other coaches and may do all the marketing work for you and list you on their website.
 Again you need to know what to look for so here are the question to ask before you commit that apply to all coaching specialties.

-If you do want to have a go at marketing yourself you'll find lots of practical and affordable ideas for in Marketing For a Coach.
+If you do want to have a go at marketing yourself here's where you'll find lots of practical and affordable Marketing Ideas For a Coach.

 This can include such things as bookkeeping so that when tax return time comes around you don't have to plough your way through a box of invoices and receipts.